Fire and rescue services

 More information:

-Get a clear entry stamp in your passport when you first enter the Schengen area, including Portugal.
+Get a clear entry stamp on your passport when you first enter the Schengen area, including Portugal.

-Airlines might refuse to transport you if you don't have proof of entry or have overstayed your Schengen visa.
+Airlines might refuse boarding if you don't have proof of entry or have overstayed your Schengen visa.

 Entry and exit conditions can change at short notice.
 For details about visas, currency, customs and other travel requirements, contact:

-If you enter Portugal on a non-Australian passport, consult that country's website, embassy or consulate.
+If you plan on entering Portugal on a non-Australian passport, consult that country's website, embassy or consulate.

 If you're arriving from a non-European Union country, you may be subject to longer than expected delays for entry processing, particularly at Lisbon airport.

-Check the rules online, but be aware that Portuguese Government websites, including the official Tourism Agency (Visit Portugal), Border Agency (SEF) and COVID response ('Estamos On'), particularly English-language versions, are often out of date or inaccurate.
+Portuguese Government websites, including the official Tourism Agency (Visit Portugal), Visa and Immigration Agency (AIMA) and COVID response ('Estamos On'), particularly English-language versions, are often out of date or inaccurate.
+Contact the embassy or consulate of Portugal for current information.

 Under Portuguese law, foreign minors under 18 years of age entering or exiting Portugal must have an authorisation letter of parental consent to travel if travelling without their parent/s or legal guardian/s.
 Check the legal requirements for a letter.